Randy Roth: Janis Roth

 For the next 2 1/2 years after Janis's death, Randy Roth devoted himself to working as a mechanic and raising his son.
 He moved to a new house in Mountlake Terrace, where he befriended his neighbor Ben Goodwin and his family.
 The Roths and Goodwins remained good friends for most of the following six years, but Randy secretly seduced their teenage daughter, Brittany, with the promise of eventually marrying her when she was 18.
 Roth also told numerous fictitious tales of serving in Vietnam, making his brief stint as a Marine Corps file clerk appear as if he had been in action similar to movies like Hamburger Hill.
 Ben Goodwin, who was a Vietnam vet, became suspicious of Roth's stories.
 The latter never told his age to anyone, but Goodwin was skeptical that he'd really served in Vietnam.

 Roth also upset the Goodwins with his harsh discipline of Gregg and after their son Ryan informed school counselors, he was put on probation by Child Protective Services for six months.

 In 1985, Roth married twenty-one-year old Donna Clift, another divorced mother with a small child.
 Donna had gotten pregnant with her daughter, Brittany, while still in high school.
 Donna and Brittany's father married, but the marriage fell apart, and she moved from her native Arizona to Washington.
 Randy quickly talked her into marrying him, but as usual didn't tell her his age or much about his life beyond various contradictory stories.
 He upset Donna by playing various mean-spirited jokes on her 3-year-old daughter and becoming cold and aloof after the honeymoon.
 When Roth proposed adopting Brittany and becoming her legal guardian, Donna refused.
 While he wasn't home, she looked at some of his personal documents and tax returns in an effort to find out whatever secrets he was keeping from her.
 After only three months, their marriage ended when a family rafting trip on the Skykomish River ended in disaster.
-Randy went out with Donna along on an inflatable raft, which he attempted to steer through the rapids into sharp rocks.
+Randy went out with Donna alone on an inflatable raft, which he attempted to steer through the rapids into sharp rocks.
 A terrified Donna immediately filed for divorce afterwards.

 Not long afterwards, he befriended Mary Jo Phillips, a divorced mother of three children.
 Roth became engaged to her, but abruptly broke it off when he found that she'd been treated for cancer once before and wasn't insurable.